Rank Overspecified Robust Matrix Recovery: Subgradient Method and Exact Recovery: Models, regularity, and identifiability

-The recent work \cite{ma2021implicit} has studied the robust low-rank recovery problem with overspecified rank under a condition called \emph{sign-RIP}, which is similar to our RDPP condition.
-A major difference between them is that RDPP is based on the operator norm (see the inequality in equation~\eqref{eq: RDPP}), whereas sign-RIP uses the Frobenius norm, hence a more restricted condition.
-In fact, the numerical results in Table~\ref{tab: RDPP} suggests that such a Frobenius norm bound \emph{cannot} hold if $m$ is on the order $\mathcal{O}(dr)$ even for a fixed rank-1 $\truX$---in our experiments $\fnorm{D(\truX) - \sqrt{\frac{2}{\pi}} \frac{\truX}{\fnorm{\truX}}}$ is always larger than $1$. \footnote{\nct{To the best of our knowlegde, the proof of \cite[Proposition 1]{ma2021implicit} actually establishes a bound on the $\ell_2$ norm of top $r$ singular values rather than on Frobenius norm (i.e., the $\ell_2$ norm of all singular values).
-This is consistent with our empirical observations in Table~\ref{tab: RDPP}.}}
+Our RDPP is inspired by the condition \emph{sign-RIP} introduced in the recent work \cite[Definition 1]{ma2021implicit}.
+The two conditions are similar, with the difference that RDPP is based on the operator norm (see the inequality in equation~\eqref{eq: RDPP}), whereas sign-RIP uses the Frobenius norm, hence a more stringent condition.
+In fact, the numerical results in Table~\ref{tab: RDPP} suggest that such a Frobenius norm bound \emph{cannot} hold if $m$ is on the order $\mathcal{O}(dr)$ even for a fixed rank-1 $\truX$---in our experiments $\fnorm{D(\truX) - \sqrt{\frac{2}{\pi}} \frac{\truX}{\fnorm{\truX}}}$ is always larger than $1$. \footnote{\nct{To the best of our knowlegde, the proof of \cite[Proposition 1]{ma2021implicit} actually establishes a bound on the $\ell_2$ norm of top $r$ singular values, called partial Frobenius norm, rather than on Frobenius norm (i.e., the $\ell_2$ norm of all singular values).
+This is consistent with our empirical observations in Table~\ref{tab: RDPP}.}} \footnote{\nct{After the first version of this paper was posted, the work \cite{ma2021implicitV3} became available, which is an updated version of \cite{ma2021implicit}.
+In this updated paper, the definition and associated results for sign-RIP (see \cite[Definition 2 and Theorem 1]{ma2021implicitV3}) use the rank-$r$ partial Frobenius norm, instead of the Frobenius norm as used in the original \cite[Definition 1]{ma2021implicit}.} }

 In contrast, standard Gaussian/GOE sensing matrices satisfy RDPP for any rank $k'\geq 1$, and it suffices for our analysis.
 Indeed, we can show the following.

 \begin{proposition} Let $m \gtrsim \frac{dk' \left(\log(\frac{1}{\delta}) \vee 1\right)}{\delta^4}$.
 For Model \ref{md: arbitraryCorruption}, $(k',\delta+ 3\sqrt{\frac{dp}{m}} +3p)$-RDPP holds with a scaling function $\psi(X)=\sqrt{\frac{2}{\pi}}$ with probability at least $1-\exp(-(pm+d)) - \exp(-c'm\delta^4)$.
 For Model \ref{md: randomCorruption}, $(k',\delta)$-RDPP holds with a scaling function $\psi(X) = \frac{1}{m}\sum_{i=1}^{m}\sqrt{\frac{2}{\pi}}\left(1-p + p\EE_{s_i}\left[\exp(-\frac{s_i^2}{2\fnorm{X}^2})\right]\right)$ with probability at least $1-Ce^{-cm\delta^4}$.
 Here $c,c',C$ are universal constants. \end{proposition}